Geotab/real-time-map/README.md

 2. Execute `npm install` to install all dependencies.
 3. Execute `npm run build`, to build the add-in.
 4. After the build succeeds, you can find the MyGeotab compatible add-in inside the "dist" folder!
-5. Remove the "dist/img/samples" folder if it exceeds your MyGeotab add-in size limitation.
-6. Navigate to MyGeotab/systemSettings/Add-Ins, and click new Add-in.
+5. Navigate to MyGeotab/systemSettings/Add-Ins, and click new Add-in.
-7. Fill in the configuration field, or copy the values from configuration.json from this project.
+6. Fill in the configuration field, or copy the values from configuration.json from this project.
-8. Proceed to click the "add" button in files, and upload the entire dist folder (excluding the dist/img/samples folder) to Mygeotab.
+7. Proceed to click the "add" button in files, and upload the entire dist folder to Mygeotab.
-9. Navigate to the Real Time Map addin page (which should be under "Activity" if you used the provided configuration file)
+8. Navigate to the Real Time Map addin page (which should be under "Activity" if you used the provided configuration file)

 ### For Developers